 The name of an existing foreign-data wrapper.

-Specifies a new handler function for the foreign-data wrapper.
+Specifies a new foreign-data wrapper validator function.

 Note that it is possible that after changing the validator the options to the foreign-data wrapper, servers, and user mappings have become invalid.
 It is up to the user to make sure that these options are correct before using the foreign-data wrapper.